- Get Started

 Basically, a Recipe specifies which verbs and activity types and extensions and the like to use and how to use them for a given experience.
 No need to start from scratch.
 To read about the deep details about how a Recipe works, go here.

-For Tin Can to succeed we need to create consistency for how statements are expressed.
+For xAPI to succeed we need to create consistency for how statements are expressed.
 It makes life easier for authors of statements because they don’t have to blaze a trail and simplifies reporting for LRSs because they can expect more consistency of expression.

-Anything that is going to be expressed through Tin Can by more than one system should have a Recipe.
+Anything that is going to be expressed through xAPI by more than one system should have a Recipe.
 Right now, Recipes will be small and few.
 They will grow through subsequent versions as communities of practices become more prevalent.

 We’ve compiled a summary of available recipes and expect this list to grow and grow!